Back to blog

 Everything ingenious is simple, but not everything simple is ingenious.
 In fact, an IT startup and an already developed IT project is a pretty mundane business that merely has its specifics.
 We'll omit examples of deliberately false innovations or those that were originally created for further sale.
 More importantly, why do the live projects of ambitious individuals fail?

 Analyzing the negative experience in building projects in the IT field, we can assume that investors don't always pay due attention to the analysis of common errors, and novice entrepreneurs continue to make mistakes when working on startups.
 Mistakes can be different.

-However, among them, there are the most common ones that can be taken into account when planning a business.
+2. Lack of user knowledge.
 Sometimes startups say the following: our customers are the whole market; or let’s make a product that will definitely become successful thanks to the viral impact!
 To really understand what the market needs, you need to set up quality feedback with your potential users.
 Knowing how the team studies customers, you can predict the likelihood of project success in the future.

+3. Insufficient funding.
 The startup has been launched, but the project team doesn't have enough money to move to the next stage.
 The founders have likely miscalculated the necessary expenses and spent too much.
 And now they're looking for another investor in the project.
 An investor should think about sponsoring such a team.
 It's better for startuppers to immediately focus on the average market figures for this stage of the project so that at a crucial moment, they don't have to throw all their efforts in search of additional funding.

+4. Low qualification of developers in the tea.
 A startup is more likely to fail if the team doesn't have skilled technical people.
 These may not necessarily be in-house employees for whom you will need to pay insurance and vacation payments.
 You only have to remember that the absence of good programmers can be a valid basis for an investor not to finance a startup.

+5. MVP lack.
 No matter how innovative the technology is, at first, this is essential to test the product itself.
 It's necessary to understand whether buyers are ready for this product and whether it'll be in demand on the market.

 In startups, the creators regularly delay the product launch.
 They're striving to improve or modernize something.
 The question arises: is there any point in the product's existence that is in an endless stream of improvements and changes without entering the market and receiving feedback from users?
 For example, more options can be added after the product launch and its testing, when it becomes clear which features in your product are really needed by the market.

+6. Unduly stubbornness.
 If startuppers have already received quite a few rejections from investors, and the project idea hasn't been transformed, they might be so stubborn that they won't agree to change the product concept or business model even if the market is screaming for it.
 Here we must distinguish between unreasonable stubbornness and necessary perseverance.
 Sometimes it’s worth abandoning a brilliant idea altogether and doing something that will surely be useful to future users.

+7. Failed negotiations.
 When startups make more concessions to a business agent or fund to close the current round faster, this isn't always the right and profitable strategy.
 Contrary to startup concessions, investors may refuse to finance if they see excessive compliance and weakness in the founders' position in the negotiations.
 Thus, it's really essential to train the pitch before going to the investor.

+8. Shortage of prior agreements between the founders.
 If the founders haven't yet agreed among themselves and haven't signed agreements that detail the expectations of each of the parties and the legal relationship between the founders, then, due to internal proceedings the project in the future may experience difficult times.
 Experienced investors and startups will likely be able to supplement this list with their examples of common mistakes, the elimination of which will significantly increase the chances for project success.

 Typical IT startup mistakes: or how to avoid failure